macnick/JS-Testing-Practice/README.md

 ## Acknowledgments

 - Microverse for giving us the opportunity
-- Out great TSE for the review
+- Our great TSE for the code review

 ## 📝 License